 Owning a personal policy is always a good idea, even if your employer offers life insurance.

-Group life insurance is never a guarantee.
+Group coverage is never a guarantee.
 Employers can change benefits programs at any time.

 Don’t wait to get a personal life insurance policy.
 You could become uninsurable or develop a medical condition rendering a personal policy unaffordable.

-It’s recommended that you buy a personal life insurance policy in addition to your group life insurance policy because:
+We recommend buying a personal life insurance policy in addition to your company’s coverage because:

 Laddering Life Insurance Policies